25 Unique Activities To Add To Your Kyoto Bucketlist

 Sunset and picnic along the Kamo River

 If it happens to be a nice and warm day in Kyoto, head to the banks of the Kamo River to soak in the local vibes!
-During the warmer seasons, the banks of the Kamo River become a popular spot for locals to unwind and enjoy the picturesque scenery.
+During the warmer seasons, the banks of the Kamo River become a popular spot for locals to unwind and hang out.

-People gather with friends and family, setting up picnics along the riverbank to enjoy the outdoor atmosphere.
-The area near Pontocho Alley (by Gion Shijo Station) is especially popular for its pretty sunset views, creating a perfect backdrop for a relaxed evening before dinner!
+The area near Pontocho Alley (by Gion Shijo Station) is especially popular for its pretty sunset views, creating a perfect backdrop for a relaxed evening before dinner.

 Walk along Philosopher’s Path

-If you enjoy being among nature, one Kyoto itinerary must-do is taking a walk along Philosopher’s Path (Tetsugaku No Michi).
+If you enjoy being among nature, add a quick walk along Philosopher’s Path (Tetsugaku No Michi) to your Kyoto itinerary.
 This pedestrian path is lined with cherry trees and leads to one of Kyoto’s most iconic temples, Nanzen-ji.

 The path got its name from the philosopher Nishida Kitaro who was known to take walks along this very path to think and reflect on life.